Andreasgdp/notes/code-reviews/code-reviews.md

 # Summary of discussion

 - Hard to split up pull requests.
-Acknowledge that it'll be easier to review, and we'll get better over time
+Understand that it'll be easier to review, and we'll get better over time
 - Worry, if you as a reviewer know enough about the feature to review it.
   - This can be handled by asking questions and learning from the author.
   - The mindset going into a PR for review should be to learn and have a discussion about the changes.